 Entresto remains a key focus for Novartis as the firm has spent considerable efforts to expand sales of the cardio drug.
 The firm is rolling out a new clinical program called FortiHFy for preventing heart failure.
 M-ost estimates for the drug are above $3 billion by 2021.
 The firm also has Gilenya, an oral drug for multiple sclerosis.
 It generated $790 million in sales for Q3, up 15%.
 Other key pipeline drugs include LEE01 (CDK4/6 in HR+ HER2 advanced breast cancer), PI3K cancer drugs (alpelisib, buparlisib, and afuresertib), and AMG334 for migraines.
 All are potential blockbuster drugs, with peak sales potential of over $1 billion.

-As for dividends, Novartis offered investors a 4% increase in the dividend payment to CHF 2.70 (Swiss Francs) per Novartis share for fiscal 2015 on February 23, 2016.
-This represents the 19th consecutive increase in the dividend paid per share since the creation of Novartis in December 1996.
-U.S. investors actual dividend will be impacted by the currency fluctuation in the U.S. dollar vs. the Swiss Franc.
+As for dividends, Novartis offered investors a 4% increase in the dividend payment to CHF 2.70 (Swiss Francs) per Novartis share for fiscal 2017.
+This represents the 20th consecutive increase in the dividend paid per share since the creation of Novartis in December 1996.

 Analysts expect Novartis to post earnings of $4.95 a share for each ADR next year.
-Priced at $72 a share, Novartis trades at a very reasonable 14.5 times earnings.
-It currently offers investors a generous 3.75% dividend yield with the potential for another single-digit increase at the board meeting in February.
-As Novartis maintains multiple different operations in pharmaceuticals, generic drugs, and eyecare – the firm offers balance for any dividend investor.
+Priced at $82 a share, Novartis trades at a very reasonable 14 times earnings.
+It currently offers investors a generous 3.75% dividend yield.
+As Novartis maintains multiple different operations in pharmaceuticals, generic drugs, and eye-care – the firm offers balance for any dividend investor.
 Along with Cardinal Health, it is a great selection for any investor seeking out-of-favor dividend stocks.